Vik-Maharaj/employee-tracker/README.md

 ## Description

-Business owners often need to manage the inner workings of their companies, specifically the departments, roles and companies within those businesses.
-As a result, keeping track of information stored in database is a critical component of running daily operations, and one of the easiest ways a business owner can interact with their stored information is through a content management system (CMS).
+Business owners often need to manage the inner workings of their companies, specifically the departments, roles and employees within those businesses.
+As a result, keeping track of information stored in databases is a critical component of running daily operations, and one of the easiest ways a business owner can interact with their stored information is through a content management system (CMS).

 Enter the purpose of this project: utilize Node.js, Express.js, Inquirer, and MySQL to create a command-line application to manage a company's database.
-The application is easily installed and initialized and includes the following features:
+The application is easily installed and initialized, and includes the following features:

 - Once the application starts the user is presented with the options to view all employees, view all roles, view all departments, or view employees by department.
 - The user is also presented with options to update a current employee's role, add a new department, add a new role, or add a new employee.
 - If the user chooses to view current employees, roles, or departments, they are presented with a formatted table showing the results.
-- If the user chooses to view a current role or current employee, they are presented with that data along with the corresponding salary for that result.
+- If the user chooses to view a current role or current employee, they are presented with the data along with the corresponding salary for that result.
 - If the user chooses to add a new department, role, or employee, they are able to enter the information into the CLI and the database will be updated accordingly.